 Methods

-Fisheries dependent data – We summarized commercial fisheries landings data for each of the three bays from Florida Fish and Wildlife Conservation Commission public database.
-For each bay we summed the landings and trips by county surrounding the bay, and the calculated catch-per-unit effort (CPUE) as annual landings/annual trips.
+Fisheries dependent data – Commercial fisheries landings data for each of the three bays from Florida Fish and Wildlife Conservation Commission public database were summarized.
+For each bay the landings and trips were summed by county surrounding the bay, and the calculated catch-per-unit effort (CPUE) as annual landings/annual trips.